mmiskiewicz/voice-assistant/README.md

 ## Usage

-`cd` into the project folder, type `python speech_assistant.py` in your terminal and run your local server.
+`cd` into the project folder and type `python speech_assistant.py` in your terminal in order to run your virtual assistant.

 ## Demo